microsoft/landcover/README.md

 A few more steps are needed to configure the interactive *web-tool*.

 - Create and edit `web_tool/endpoints.mine.js`.
 Replace "localhost" with the address of your machine (or leave it alone it you are running locally), and choose the port you will use (defaults to 8080).
+Note: make sure this port is open to your machine if you are using a remote sever (e.g. with a DSVM on Azure, use the Networking tab to open port 8080).

 ```bash
 cp landcover/web_tool/endpoints.js landcover/web_tool/endpoints.mine.js